My boyfriend thinks he's fat!

 You want to know how to respond to your boyfriend whenever he becomes self-critical.
 Focus on telling him why you like him as he is, including that you like his body.
-For instance, if he says something like, "I am so fat I feel like a beached whale," you can reply with, "You are not a beached whale, you're my boyfriend and I think you're beautiful the way you are."
-Or, if he makes comments about himself in relation to clothes, fatigue, or being out of shape, for example, maybe you can divert the conversation away from "fat" and towards fitness, strength, and/or energy.
+For instance, if he says something like, "I am so fat I feel like a beached whale," you can reply with, "You are not a beached whale, you're my boyfriend and I think you're fantastic the way you are."
+Or, if he makes comments about himself in relation to clothes or being out of shape, for example, maybe you can divert the conversation away from "fat" and towards fitness, strength, and/or energy.
 Let's say he says, "I don't like the way my pants fit me.
 I am fat and ugly."
 You can respond with something like, "The clothes are supposed to fit you, not the other way around.
 And besides, I love how strong and sexy you look in jeans."

 Be careful, though, not to make it your responsibility to change your boyfriend's self-esteem.
 You can remind him of the reasons why you're with him, and tell him that you find him attractive, but avoid trying to control or change his attitudes and behaviors.
 Meaning, he needs to be comfortable with his body first before the fat comments can begin to dwindle.
 Also, be aware of comments or judgments you may make about your or others' appearance in his presence, as they could affect how seriously he'll take your affirmations of himself.